 The indulgent smile froze for a moment as I realised that some aspects of teenagerhood are not reserved for teenagers… but can happen to us all at any point in our lives.
 I thought about my hair.

-It had been red once before, but although it had felt outrageous, in retrospect it was fairly tame, almost natural.
+It is now non-existent, lost to chemotherapy…a temporary state, I can hope.
+It had once been dyed red , but although it had felt outrageous, in retrospect it was fairly tame, almost natural.
 A small, domesticated and timid attempt at self-expression.
 It had been building for a while and though the mahogany was quickly allowed to fade back to propriety, the lava was rising.

 Basically, I was little more than a come-again teenager, facing the world all guns blazing to assert a self-image I had yet to form and a confidence I had yet to feel.
 It was a time of change and reaction where I tore off the masks I had allowed to take up residence and began to wear instead the passion for life that I had always felt and kept locked primly away in the staid closet of domesticity.